-In the brokerage industry, Monday is different.
 Do you remember the phone scene in Jerry Maguire?
 That’s the closest thing I’ve seen to what it’s like when a broker leaves…it’s kill or be killed.
-And you have until Monday to get it done.
+And, your broker has until Monday to get it done.

 That was the war cry.

 I looked at the exit once to move to another TooBigToFail bank too.
-I eventually met with every bulge bracket firm on Wall Street.
-I was part of a team — we’d be leaving soon.
-Time to take a check & get some more love (at least for a little while) across the street.
+I eventually met with every firm on Wall Street.
+I was part of a team –they’d be leaving soon.
+Time to take a check, get paid, and get some more love (at least for a little while) across the street.

-And, of course, tell clients how much better the next place was going to be.
+And, of course, we’d tell clients how much better the next place was going to be.
 In the end, it wasn’t.
 That’s why I didn’t leave.

-It’s all the same.
+It’s all the same set-up.
 Institutional banks running individual advice.
 Simple mathematics.
+It’s product distribution.